scalar-labs/scalardb/docs/backup-restore.md

 ### For Non-transactional Databases

-#### General strategy to create a transactionally-consistent backup
+#### General way to create a transactionally-consistent backup

 The best way to take a transactionally-consistent backup for Scalar DB on a non-transactional database is to use the [Scalar DB server](https://github.com/scalar-labs/scalardb/tree/master/server) or implement the [scalar-admin](https://github.com/scalar-labs/scalar-admin) interface properly in your application, you can easily pause the application without losing ongoing transactions.

+One way to create a transactionally-consistent backup is to take a backup while Scalar DB cluster does not have outstanding transactions.
+If an underlying database supports a point-in-time snapshot/backup mechanism, you can take a snapshot during the period.
+If an underlying database supports a point-in-time restore/recovery mechanism, you can set a restore point to a specific time (preferably the midtime) in the period since the system takes backups for each operation in such a case.

+Note that when you use a point-in-time-restore/recovery mechanism, it is recommended to minimize the clock drifts between nodes (Scalar DB nodes and a client node that requests a pause) by using clock synchronization such as NTP.
+Otherwise, the time you get as a paused duration might be too different from the time in which the pause was actually conducted, which could restore to a point where ongoing transactions exist.
-You must pause for a long enough time (e.g., 10 seconds) to create a backup and use the midtime of the pause as a restore point.
+Also, it is recommended to pause a long enough time (e.g., 10 seconds) and use the midtime of the paused duration since clock synchronization cannot perfectly synchronize clocks between nodes.

-#### Database specific strategies to create a transactionally-consistent backup
+#### Database-specific ways to create a transactionally-consistent backup

 **Cassandra**